nesi/hpc_training/_lessons/maui-and-mahuika/03-file-systems.md

 * Critical data (time enduring)
 * Source code, shared data
+* Recommended for building software
 * Backed up

 ### /nesi/nobackup

 * This is where most data should be read/written and is the highest performance filesystem
 * Actively managed to remove unused data and not backed up
+* Advise to move valuable data to the /nesi/project filesystem as soon as the batch jobs are completed

 ### /nesi/nearline